If you’re considering adding ‘Hike Keet Seel Canyon’ to your bucket list, I highly recommend that you do it.

 - Lightweight snacks that require no cooking or other preparation.

-- Hi sodium foods can help you retain water and stay hydrated.
+- High-sodium foods can help you retain water and stay hydrated.

 - Your favorite pain reliever, sunblock and small first aid kit